PenguinByte-Projects/Project-Windfall/README.md

 Project Windfall is an immutable, independently-based GNU/Linux distribution with with an emphasis on security, modularity, reliability, and convenience.

 # Disclaimer
 Project Windfall is a work in progress.
+The name "Project Windfall" is also just a placeholder name and will not be used in the official releases.
+We already have a name ready for then, but do not want to disclose it yet.

 # What features will Project Windfall include?
 1. Project Windfall will be fully immutable, allowing for atomic upgrades and rollback in case an update or modification damages the system.